Pwnboberry/writeups/PickeRick/PickeRick_eng.md

 We immediately noticed an interesting file named Sup3rS3cretPickl3Ingred.txt.

-Since 'cat' is blocked here, we used less as an alternative to view the file.
+Since 'cat' is blocked here, we used 'less' as an alternative to view the file.

 ![](https://github.com/Pwnboberry/writeups/blob/main/PickeRick/images/1st.png)